rgwch/ioBroker.dingz/README.md

 Additionally, it measures brightness and temperature

-The Dingz adapter No. X (starting with 0) will create ioBroker states for every button Y (from 1 to 4) it controls:
+The Dingz adapter No. X (starting with 0) will create ioBroker states for every button Y (from btn1 to btn4) it controls:

+* dingz.X.actions.Y.single
-* dingz.X.buttons.Y.single
+* dingz.X.actions.Y.double
-* dingz.X.buttons.Y.double
+* dingz.X.actions.Y.long

+And for the PIR motion detector:

-* dingz.X.buttons.Y.long
+* dingz.X.actions.pir.single

 for the temperature:

 * dingz.X.temperature

-for the PIR:
+for the brightness:

-* dingz.X.pir.intensity
+* dingz.X.brightness.intensity
-* dingz.X.pir.phase  (day, night, twilight)
+* dingz.X.brightness.phase  (day, night, twilight)

 for every dimmer Y (from 0 to 3):